 In The Netherlands in 2007-2010 there was a large outbreak of Q fever in humans, with 4000 confirmed cases and 30 deaths.
 Dairy goat herds, infected with Q fever, were the source of this outbreak.
 There is a risk that an outbreak of Q fever, similar to that which occurred in The Netherlands, could occur in Australia.
 We have some of the highest rates of human infection in the world, and our combination of conducive climate conditions and growing livestock industry makes us susceptible to possible outbreaks.

 To find out more about our research, please navigate this website and don’t hesitate to contact us if you have questions.
-You can learn more about Q fever in Australia by reading the project’s Q Fever Prevention informative booklet, listening to a recent (and excellent) ABC Landline podcast series or by viewing other useful fact sheets on transmission, diagnosis and treatment.
+You can learn more about Q fever in Australia by reading the project’s Q Fever Prevention informative booklet, listening to the excellent ABC Landline podcast series or by viewing other useful fact sheets on transmission, diagnosis and treatment.

 Here you can catch up on the latest news from our own research and engagement as well as other Q fever related news from around the world.
 Please feel free to contact us if you come across other important and relevant news articles about Q fever that you’d like us to cover.